matthewcrews/blog/content/blog/2022/12/fast-enumeration-of-bitset/index.md

 | Enumerable | 55.521 ns | 0.9228 ns | 0.8181 ns | 0.0048 |      40 B |
 ```

 The `IEnumerable<'T>` approach is twice as slow as using a `HashSet`.
 This is less than ideal.
 It is also allocating on the heap.
-This is because the interface is necessitates the creation of an object on the heap.
-We've negated most, if not all, of the benefit we are hoping to get from `BitSet`.
+This is because the interface necessitates the creation of an object on the heap.
+We've negated most, if not all, of the benefits we hope to get from `BitSet`.
 What can we do?

 ## Ducks All The Way Down

-There's a feature of .NET that I don't hear about much but turns out to be important in this scenario.
-The .NET runtime will using duck typing to implement `foreach` loops and their equivalents.
-The runtime will look at the type and see if it has a `GetEnumerator` method which returns a type that has the `Current` field and the `MoveNext` method.
+There's a feature of .NET that I don't hear about much but is important in this scenario.
+The .NET runtime will use duck-typing to implement C# `foreach` loops and their equivalents.
+The runtime will look at the type and see if it has a `GetEnumerator` method that returns a type with the `Current` field and the `MoveNext` method.
 Well, the `for...in...do` loop in F# is the equivalent to the C# `foreach` loop.

-What if instead of implementing `IEnumerable<'T>` we instead just rely on the .NET duck-typing approach?
-We can change our enumerator to be a `struct` so that it doesn't allocate any memory on the heap and we'll avoid the overhead of an interface.
+What if instead of implementing `IEnumerable<'T>` we rely on the .NET duck-typing approach?
+We can change our enumerator to be a `struct` so that it doesn't allocate any memory on the heap, and we'll avoid the overhead of an interface.

 Here's what the `BitSetEnumerator` looks like as a struct with only the necessary pieces for duck-typing.